acollamati/starchat-doc/docs/index.md

 StarChat was design with the following goals in mind:

 1. easy deployment
+2. multi-tenancy: starchat can handle different KnowledBase and DecisionTable configurations
-2. horizontally scalability without any service interruption.
+3. horizontally scalability without any service interruption.
-3. modularity
+4. modularity
-4. statelessness
+5. statelessness

 ## How does StarChat work?